-Because multiple resource types are contained in the font, object container, and page segment libraries, and ACIF does not enforce a prefix for the eight-character resource name, you should define a naming convention that identifies each type of resource in the library.
-IBM recommends using a two-character prefix naming convention for eight-character resource names.
+Because multiple resource types are contained in the font, object container, and page segment libraries, and ACIF does not enforce a prefix for the 8-character resource name, define a naming convention that identifies each type of resource in the library.
+IBM suggests that you use a 2-character prefix naming convention for 8-character resource names.
 Other resource types (coded fonts, form definitions, and page definitions) use required prefixes for identification.
 See PSF for z/OS: User's Guide for the required and IBM-recommended prefixes for resources.